 The food was stunning - Olympic would rival the very best on dry land and I have eaten at hotels in the UK where 1 night and dinner costs about the price of the whole 10 day cruise.
 But to be honest the food in the Metropolitan was just as good and the brunch was the best buffet I have ever seen (and eaten) in my life.

 One plea to Celebrity though - please, please don't give up on 'large table fixed dining' in favour of speciality restaurants and flexibility.
-If you are lucky, and we certainly were, you make new lifelong friends at the dining table on a 10 day cruise because More
+If you are lucky, and we certainly were, you make new lifelong friends at the dining table on a 10 day cruise because there is sufficient bonding time.

 All the staff were so friendly and every waking moment on the ship was filled with excitement; from breakfast (and I was good on some days eating at the Aqua Spa)right through to being last in the Cosmos nightclub, with all the other entertainment in between.

 A special mention for Julian Brackenbury, the ship's incoming hotel director - a fellow 'Brit' who happened to sit next to us on the American Airlines flight from NY to Puerto Rico on the way down.
 He looked after us so well and he must have the best job in the world, presiding as he does over one of the most well-oiled machines I have come across in a long time.

 I am not going to say any more - it was just a perfect cruise.